linnarsson-lab/ceftools/README.md

 	Support old-style Mac line endings
 	Aggregate noise, maxcor, mincorr
 	Left, right joins
+	Select by regex
+	Select by < and >
+	Import simple tables
 	Parsers and generators for R, Python, MATLAB, Mathematica, Java, Test suite for parsers and generators
 	Validator for CEF files